19070006040/Se4458-Final/README.md

 ## Hotel Booking System

 ### Introduction:
 The hotel booking system is a web application designed to facilitate hotel reservation management.
-The users can search hotels by destination point, dates and number of people and they can book a hotel.
+The users can search hotels by destination point, dates and number of people.
+Users can book a hotel and manage their bookings.

 ### Design:
 The OtelRezervasyonAPI project employs a layered architecture to enhance modularity and maintainability.
 Its components include the Presentation Layer, where API controllers handle HTTP requests and responses,